galaxiaX/househost-back/README.md

 Live at: [househost.vercel.app](https://househost.vercel.app)

+## Frontend 🏠

+The frontend for this project can be found at [github.com/galaxiaX/househost-front](https://github.com/galaxiaX/househost-front) .
+It was built with Vite and React and is deployed on Vercel.

 ## Backend 🔧

 This repository contains the backend code for Househost, a web application for managing rental properties.
 The backend was built with Node.js, Express, and MongoDB, and it stores images in AWS S3.